Hudson Valley Fall Foliage Guide:

 #4: Examine where you’ll be staying the majority of the time

-Check and see if you’ll be spending the majority of your time in the city or in the county.
+Check and see if you’ll be spending the majority of your time in the city or in the country.

 Why is this important?
 If you’re visiting the city, then you will have more resources at your disposal.
-You can always run into a coffee shop to warm up.
-You can get away with taking less with you.
+You can always run into a coffee shop to warm up and a convenience store to pick up anything you may have left at home.
+You can also get away with taking less with you.

-If you’re visiting the country, you will be out in the elements for longer periods of time without an indoor break and you will need to be better prepared because there will be limited stores around.
+If you’re visiting the country, you will be out in the elements for longer periods of time without an indoor break and you will need to be better prepared because there will be limited stores around for some essentials.